cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 {{% in-house-pentester-definition %}} An In-House Pentester role has the same privileges as a [Pentest Team Member](#pentest-team-member), with additional access to pentester functionality.

+A customer can invite pentesters from their organization, a third-party company, or both to complete In-House Pentests on the Cobalt [Pentest Management Platform (PMP)](/pmp/).

 ### Cobalt Staff

 {{% cobalt-staff-permissions %}}